marcelofinamorvieira/DatoContentLink/README.full.md

 ### React helpers

 - `useDatoVisualEditingListen(subscribe, options)` – keeps overlays in sync with Dato “Listen” subscriptions (streaming / SSE preview updates).

+Note: Use this hook when your preview consumes DatoCMS [Real‑time Updates API](https://www.datocms.com/docs/real-time-updates-api) (Listen/SSE).
+If you only fetch one‑off snapshots from the [Content Delivery API](https://www.datocms.com/docs/content-delivery-api), skip the hook; `enableDatoVisualEditing` is sufficient, and you can manually call `controller.refresh(root?)` after your UI updates.

 React example (Listen/stream updates):